-We have commenced the planed period with total reserves of £10.6m.
+We have commenced the planned period with total reserves of £12.1m.

-In the first five-year period surpluses of £6m arise and cash balances average £1.8m.
-This is after increased staff cost provision, additional rental losses have been provided for and rent arrears have increased to a level of 8% via the potential adverse impact of Covid 19 and welfare reform.
-In the first 5-year period planned maintenance spend totals £4.6m, further debt of £7.5m is drawn down to support the new build programme and debt repayments total £6.5m.
+In the first five-year period surpluses of £5.5m arise and cash balances average £1.7m.
+Planned maintenance spend totals £4.6m, further debt is drawn down to support the new build programme and debt repayments total £6.4m.

-The next five-year period to year 10 project surpluses of \pounds 6.7m, a further reduction of \pounds 6.2m in debt levels and planned maintenance spend of \pounds 7.4m.
-Rental arrears are projected as reducing from 8% to 6% by the end of year 10 and cash reserves average \pounds 3.5m over this 5-year period.
+The next five-year period to year 10 project surpluses of £5.7m, a further reduction of £5m in debt levels and planned maintenance spend of £7.8m.
+Cash reserves average £2.7m over this 5-year period.

-Thereafter the annual surplus position continues to improve averaging £2m over the remainder of the plan period.
-Cash resources (as debt levels continue to drop) also increase at a significant rate with a final year 30 balance of £31.8m.
+Thereafter the annual surplus position continues to improve averaging £1.5m over the remained of the plan period.
+Cash resources (as debt levels continue to drop) also increase at a significant rate with a final year 30 balance of £33m.
 Whilst we cannot expect to be precise over such a period of time it is sensible to project forward based on realistic assumptions of likely trends and expectations.
 The bottom line cash position of the Association provides an indication of the level of comfort available to manage risk and changes in circumstances.